auquenton/Easy_PCB_GUI/README.md

-# Easy_PCB_App
-A QT application for PCB defect detection
+A PCB defect detection application deployed using the QT and OnnxRuntime framework

+* Use C++ for deep learning model deployment
+* Use QT for application development
+* Model deployment is implemented using the OnnxRuntime framework